MattH96/Credit-Card-Fraud-Classification/README.md

 #### Conclusion
 In conclusion a well optimised KNN algorithm approach proved to be by far the best predictor of credit card fraud using a large SMOTE balanced dataset.

+Check out the notebook to clear any details up or make use of the implementations.